-- Parallels Network Discovery.
-Discovers Mac computers on the network, push installs Parallels Mac Client on them, and then enrolls each Mac in Configuration Manager. - SCCM Active Directory System Discovery.
-Discovers domain joined Macs and adds them as resources to Configuration Manager.
-The Parallels Configuration Manager Proxy then identifies the discovered resources as Macs, push installs Parallels Mac Client on them, and enrolls the Macs in Configuration Manager. - Manual Enrollment.
-Manually install Parallels Mac Client on a Mac and enroll it in Configuration Manager. - Using an installation script.
+- Parallels Network Discovery (p.
+58).
+Discovers Mac computers on the network, push installs Parallels Mac Client on them, and then enrolls each Mac in Configuration Manager. - SCCM Active Directory System Discovery (p.
+58).
+Discovers domain joined Mac computers and adds them as resources to Configuration Manager.
+The Parallels Configuration Manager Proxy then identifies the discovered resources as Mac computers, push installs Parallels Mac Client on them, and enrolls Mac computers in Configuration Manager. - Running Parallels Mac Client installer on a Mac (p.
+64).
+Log into a Mac and manually install Parallels Mac Client on it by running the installation package. - Using an installation script (p.
+65).
 Use a script to install Parallels Mac Client on a Mac.
-The script can be executed manually on each Mac or it can be distributed to and executed on Macs using Apple Remote Desktop or a similar remote management software.
+The script can be executed manually on each Mac or it can be distributed to and executed on Mac computers using Apple Remote Desktop or a similar remote management software. - Push install or update Parallels Mac Client (p.
+66).
+If a Mac computer is already enrolled in SCCM or has been added to it as an unmanaged resource, you can push install or update Parallels Mac Client on it right from the Configuration Manager console.